 Rachel Clarkson worked as a Clinical Dietitian in the NHS at Chelsea and Westminster hospital before setting up her private practice in London’s Harley Street.

-Laboratory research in inflammation during a Biomedical science BSc inspired Rachel to become an expert in preventing this underlying cause of chronic disease.
+Laboratory research in inflammation during a Biomedical Science BSc inspired Rachel to become an expert in preventing this underlying cause of chronic disease.

-A Masters degree in Nutritional Science at King’s College, London allowed her to study Nutrition at a molecular and biochemical level.
+A Masters degree in Nutritional science at King’s College, London allowed her to study Nutrition at a molecular and biochemical level.
 Rachel’s research in epigenetics has since been published in How Diet affects DNA Expression.

 A further 2 years of training in Dietetics at King’s College London taught Rachel expert skills in the treatment and management of medical conditions.
 She carried out clinical training at world renowned hospitals including The Royal Marsden (cancer specialist hospital), Imperial College Trust and St Thomas’s Hospital.